 Many men develop bladder control problems as they get older.
-But urine leakage, frequent urination, or the urgent need to urinate don't have to be unavoidable parts of aging.
-Bladder control problems can be treated.
+Urine leakage, frequent urination, or the urgent need to urinate are not unavoidable parts of aging.
+There are some successful treatment options for bladder control problems.

 What kind of bladder control problems do men have?

 Men can have several types of bladder control problems.

 Urinary incontinence (UI) is the accidental leakage of urine.
 Urine can leak in three ways:

 - When you cough, sneeze, or lift—actions that put pressure on the bladder